JuliaStats/Distributions.jl/test/ref/readme.md

-Each reference distribution class is implemented as an [R6 class](https://cran.r-project.org/web/packages/R6/vignettes/Introduction.html), and provides a uniform intSFunc.erface described as follows:
+Each reference distribution class is implemented as an [R6 class](https://cran.r-project.org/web/packages/R6/vignettes/Introduction.html), and provides a uniform interface described as follows:

 Let ``D`` be the reference class, and ``d`` be an reference object: